serverless/serverless/docs/guides/sam.md

 ### Options

 - `stack` - The stack name.
 Required if not specified in a `samconfig.toml` file.
 - `bucket` - The deployment bucket.
-Required if updating an existing template and is not specified in a `samconfig.toml` file.
+If not specified, we'll use the default Serverless Framework deployment bucket.
 - `region` - The region to deploy to.
 Default is `us-east-1`.
 - `stage` - The stage to deploy to.
 Default is `default`.

-If the stack does not exist, a deployment bucket will be added to your stack before it is created, making the `bucket` parameter optional.

 **Note:** Deploying AWS Lambda Layers, AWS Lambda Containers, and AWS Lambda Step Functions resources is not yet supported.